John Anderson (baseball coach): Coaching career

 Following his graduation in 1977, longtime Gophers coach Dick Siebert named him a graduate assistant.
 Siebert died in the winter of 1978, and successor George Thomas named Anderson a full-time assistant.
 Thomas resigned in 1981, and Anderson became head coach at the age of 26–at the time, the youngest head baseball coach in Big Ten history.
 He has spent his entire adult life at the U of M as a player, assistant coach or head coach.

 His most successful team was the 2018 unit, which reached the super regional round–the Gophers' deepest tournament run since their last College World Series appearance in 1977.

+Anderson announced in December 2023 that 2024 would be his last season coaching.
+He had spent the first half-century of his adult life at Minnesota as a player, assistant coach, and head coach.

 Head coaching record

 Below is a table of Anderson's yearly records as an NCAA head baseball coach.